MSK59/MSK59.github.io/README.md

 LinkedIn: [LinkedIn](https://www.linkedin.com/in/muhammad-khalid-58bbb3281/)

 In this Github, there are two primary projects, a gmail automation project and a COVID Data Analysis project.
-Contributions have been made to a mosaic and to a course file as part of CUNY Tech Prep and a research quantum machine learning as part of a QAO REU hosted by the Univeristy of Tennessee.
+Contributions have been made to a mosaic and to a course file as part of CUNY Tech Prep and to a research quantum machine learning as part of a QAO REU hosted by the Univeristy of Tennessee.

 COVID Analysis Project: [COVID_Analysis](https://github.com/MSK59/COVIDAnalysis) <br />